What is a Soft Credit Check?

 Can be done without asking youNeeds your consent

-No limit to how many you can haveToo many in a short time can harm your score
+No limit to how many you can haveToo many in a short space can harm your credit score

-What Are the Benefits of Soft Credit Check?
+What Are the Benefits of a Soft Credit Check?

 • You can check several loan options without harming your credit score

-• They help with mobile phone contract applications
+• They help with mobile phone contract requests

 Will I Pass a Soft Credit Check?

-There’s no simple “pass” or “fail” for a soft credit check.
-The result depends on:
+There is no simple pass or fail for a soft check.
+The result depends on several things:

-2. The product you want: Bigger loans like mortgages have stricter rules than small loans
+• The product you want: Bigger loans like a mortgage have stricter rules than small loans

-4. The info on your credit report: Errors could affect the result
+• The data on your credit report: Errors could affect the result

-If your credit score is good and your money history is stable, you’ll likely pass a soft credit check.
-Even with less-than-perfect credit, some lenders specialise in helping people with lower scores.
-But they usually charge higher interest.
+If your credit score is good and your financial history is stable, you have a higher chance of being considered for a loan.
+Even with less-than-perfect history, some lenders consider people with lower scores.
+However, these customers often are higher risk.

 Should I Be Worried About Soft Credit Checks?

-No, you shouldn’t worry about soft credit checks.
-They don’t leave marks on your credit file that other lenders can see.
-They won’t affect other credit checks or hurt your chances of getting credit later.
+No, you should not worry about soft checks.
+They do not leave marks on your credit file that other lenders can see.
+They will not hurt your chances of getting new credit later.

-It’s still good to track which companies do soft searches on your credit file.
-This is especially true if you didn’t allow them.
-Searches you didn’t approve might show fraud.
+It is still good to track which companies do soft searches on your credit file.
+Searches you do not recognise could indicate that someone else is using your details.

 What Can Employers See on a Soft Credit Check?

-When employers do a soft credit check during background checks, they see limited info:
+When employers do a soft check during screening, they see limited data.
+Here is what a potential employer can view:

-• Your name, address, and birth date to confirm who you are
+• Your name, address, and date of birth to confirm who you are

-• Electoral roll info to check your address history
+• Electoral roll data to check your address history

-• Sometimes a brief version of your credit accounts (without details)
+• A brief version of your accounts in some cases

-Employers must get your permission before checking your credit.
+Employers must get your consent before checking.
 They must tell you they plan to do it.
-This differs from other soft credit checks, which sometimes happen without clear permission.
+This protects your rights as a job seeker.

 Does a Soft Credit Check Show Defaults?

-1. The type of soft search: Some show more info than others
+• The type of soft search.
+Some show more data than others.

-2. The company doing the search: Different groups have different access levels
+• The company doing the search.
+Different groups have different access levels.

-When you check your own credit report (a soft check), you’ll see all defaults.
-When a lender does a soft check for a quote, they may see signs of defaults without all the specific details.
+When you check your credit report yourself, you will see all defaults.
+When a lender does a soft check for a quote, they may see signs of defaults.
+They will not see all the specific details.
+This protects some of your privacy.

 How Many Soft Credit Checks is Too Many?

-Unlike hard credit checks, there’s no limit to how many soft credit checks you can have.
-Soft credit searches don’t affect your credit score.
-Other lenders can’t see them.
-Having many soft checks won’t directly harm your credit profile.
+Unlike hard checks, there is no limit to soft checks.
+Soft searches do not affect your credit score.
+Other lenders cannot see them.
+Having many soft checks will not directly harm your credit file.

-The real issue comes when soft checks lead to many hard credit checks.
-If you apply for several credit products soon after soft checks, the hard searches could hurt your credit score.
+The real issue comes when soft checks lead to many hard checks.
+If you apply for several products soon after soft checks, the hard searches could be impacted.
+Your credit score may drop for a short period.

-3. Space out actual applications (which cause hard checks) when possible
+• Space out actual credit applications when you can

 How Can I Check My Credit Score?

 Checking your credit score is easy.
-You can contact the three main credit agencies in the UK: Equifax, TransUnion, and Experian.
-Access their credit report services by phone or online.
+You can contact the three main credit reference agencies in the UK.
+These are Equifax, TransUnion, and Experian.

 Many services offer free credit score checks.
 These count as soft searches on your credit file:

-• Credit agency websites often give free access to your basic credit score
+• Credit reference agency websites often give free access to your basic credit score

 • Some banks offer free credit score checking as part of their services

-• Credit monitoring services provide regular updates on your score
+• Tracking services provide updates on your credit score

 • Spot possible fraud